kapsiakchris/Data-Visualization-with-Python/README.md

 # Data-Visualization-with-Python
-Following a project in Python Crash Course book
+Following a project in Python Crash Course Second Edition